Manhattan DA says his office won't tolerate 'attempts to intimidate' following Trump posts

 The district attorney added that his office "will continue to apply the law evenly and fairly, and speak publicly only when appropriate," as he said they do with all investigations.

-CNN's John Miller reported Friday that meetings have been going on taking place among city, state and federal law enforcement agencies in New York City about security preparations for a possible indictment of Trump.
+CNN's John Miller reported Friday that meetings have been taking place among city, state and federal law enforcement agencies in New York City about security preparations for a possible indictment of Trump.

+A lawyer for Trump, Alina Habba, predicted "mayhem" in New York if an indictment comes down.

+"If there are (security) concerns, that's rightfully so," Habba told CNN's Paula Reid Sunday evening.
+"If this is what we're doing in this country, you better secure the premises. ...
+People are going to be upset."

 National Security Council communications coordinator John Kirby said Sunday the White House is closely watching the situation but said he wasn't aware of any White House preparations for protests or major activity in the wake of Trump's posts.